EXAPARS/DC-lib/README.md

 The path to the METIS library can be se at the beginning of the iMake file.

 A single command is required to compile a new binary:
-  ./iMake [hybrid] [$VECTOR_LENGTH] [tree]
+  ./iMake [vec] [$VECTOR_LENGTH] [tree]

-- The hybrid option is used to compile the library using the D&C + coloring version.
+- The vec option is used to compile the library using the D&C + coloring version.
   Default uses the pure D&C version.

-- The $VECTOR_LENGTH variable must be specified when using the hybrid version.
+- The $VECTOR_LENGTH variable must be specified when using the vec version.
   It can be either SSE, AVX or MIC depending on the target architecture.

 - The tree option is used to create a new D&C tree and new permutation functions.
   If not specified, the application will try to read the existing tree and permutations.
   The created tree and permutations are stored in "Mini-FEM/data/$USE_CASE/DC_tree".
-  They are associated to the code version (D&C or D&C Hybrid), to the partition size, and to the number of MPI processes.
+  They are associated to the code version (D&C or D&C Vec), to the partition size, and to the number of MPI processes.
 The files name can be read this way:
     $VERSION_$PARTITION_SIZE_$NB_PROCESS_$PROCESS_RANK